tipsypotato/black-myth-wukong-save-editor/README.md

 # black-myth-wukong-save-editor (WIP)

-infomation i've found in the game save file up to now:
+UE game save files are usually `GVAS`, infomation i've found in the game save file up to now:

 1. seems like some 32-byte key for encryption/decryption